IsaKiko/theBook/README.md

 1. In the morning, mix **sourdough starter** with **50g white flour** and **50g water**.
 Let sit for at leat 5 hours.
 1. Stir in **all of the remaining flour** and **300g of water**.
 Mix with a spoon and place it into the baking tin.
 Let rest for another hour or two.
 1. Put a large baking tray into the bottom of the oven and pre-heat oven to 230 degrees Celsius.
 Put tin into oven and splash half a glass of water into the hot tray at the bottom of the oven.
 Quickly close the door.
 Bake for 24 minutes.
+1. If you don't want to finish a whole bread at once, slice it up and freeze the slices.
+One quick round in the toaster and the bread tastes nice and fresh.

 ## Dips